Derwent Valley Villa

 Awards

-RIBA East Midlands Award 2022, RIBA East Midlands Client of the Year Award 2022, RIBA House of the Year Longlist 2022, Record House 2022
+RIBA East Midlands Award 2022, RIBA East Midlands Client of the Year Award 2022, RIBA House of the Year Longlist 2022, Record House Award 2022, Daily Telegraph Best Contemporary House Award 2023

-On entry, a utility structure provides guest, garage and boot room spaces and is connected via a long glazed link which is attached to the primary living space - a large open plan volume to cook, eat and gather as a family.
-Inspired by the utilitarian mill interiors of steelwork and exposed timber beams, this is a space that is intended to be both durable and adaptable.
-An intricate staircase is tucked in the gap between the primary and secondary accommodation, and is held within the gap to the adjacent building, containing more intimate family spaces and the master bedroom.
+On entry, a utility structure provides guest, garage, and boot room spaces and connects to the primary living space, a large open-plan volume to cook, eat, and gather.
+An intricate staircase, tucked in the gap between the primary and secondary accommodation, leads to more intimate family spaces and the principal bedroom.